Miners help FTSE to edge higher, BHP slips

 Societe Generale also cut its target price for the stock to 915 pence from 1,050 pence.

-The UK mining index has slumped more than 40 percent this year on concerns about metals demand in top consumer China and a firmer dollar, putting pressure on metals prices.
+The UK mining index has slumped more than 40 percent so far this year on concerns about metals demand in top consumer China and a firmer dollar, putting pressure on metals prices.

-Among mid-cap companies, Paypoint slumped 6.3 percent after it reported a 5 percent fall in its operating profits in the April-September period.
-(Reporting by Atul Prakash; Editing by Hugh Lawson and Susan Fenton)
+Among mid-cap companies, Paypoint slumped more than 10 percent after it reported a 5 percent fall in its operating profits in the April-September period.
+(Reporting by Atul Prakash; Editing by Hugh Lawson)